 - You own your data

-- You can add relevant questions on antecedents of engagement and other HR outcomes.
+- You can add relevant questions on the antecedents of engagement and other HR outcomes.

 - You can include engagement data in tactical and strategic reporting